Easy Sheet Pan Ratatouille: Classic Mediterranean Flavors

 Baked Ratatouille for Meal Prep

-If you like to meal prep over the weekend, baked ratatouille is a recipe you will definitely want to consider.
+If you like to meal-prep over the weekend, baked ratatouille is a recipe you should definitely consider.

 Deliciously rich, it’s one you’ll love for days.
 And with a mere 15 minutes of prep, it’s an easy roasting recipe for meal prepping.